suspect-devices/digithink/docs/rethinkeverything/README.md

     * flicker free
     * multi homed

-  * Just because you have source control doesnt mean it's all code
+### Just because you have source control doesnt mean it's all code

 * use markdown/git for most things.
 * but focus on the english.

+### Work imitates life

+*(What problems are we trying to solve)*

+* Minimize technical debt both past and future.
+* Disentangle the various interconnected pieces and dependencies
+* Automate as much as possible
+* Document what is to be done.
+(Specification and sample implimentation)
+* Experience based stepwise refinement.

 ## Sarcasms (link them later)